League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 ## Advanced options for Event Link

 You can customize the behavior a little using the `@Trigger` pseudo link which allows you to set options.

+**NOTE : all the option are case unsensitive for the module**

 The following options are available :

 - `ooc`: Will send any chat messages in that trigger as an out of character message
 - `emote`: Will send any chat messages in that trigger as an emote
 - `whisper`: Will send any chat messages in that trigger as a whisper to the GM